 With any type of bowel movement, enema therapy and/or colon hydrotherapy can assist your bowel back to optimal health.
-If you need support unraveling the cause of your constipation or still have questions, like how often should you poop a day, please don’t hesitate to contact the Optimal Health Center for support.
+If you need support unraveling the cause of your constipation or still have questions, like how often should you poop, please don’t hesitate to contact the Optimal Health Network for support.

 ▶︎ How To Know When Constipation Is Serious

 To set up an in-home colon cleanse program, we highly recommend a Silicone Flowmaster Complete Colon Cleansing Enema Kit.
 These kits offer the same therapeutic cleanse as a colon hydrotherapy session.
 This safe, inexpensive, and effective in-home system will assist you to cleanse your entire colon!